 Kansas residents pay $200.67 per graduate credit hour.
 Tuition for fifteen credit hours will be $3010.05.Contiguous State (CO, MO, NE, or OK) residents pay $284.37 per graduate credit hour.
 Tuition for fifteen credit hours will be $4265.55.Out-of-state residents pay $510.02 per graduate credit hour.
 Tuition for fifteen credit hours will be $7650.30.

-Housing ArrangementsA few on-campus apartments are available (apply as soon as possible; these go quickly).
+Housing ArrangementsA few on-campus apartments are available in Stadium Place (apply as soon as possible; these go quickly).
 These apartments are equipped with a stove, refrigerator, microwave, washer, and dryer.
 The apartments are not equipped with television sets.
 Students are responsible for bedding, cookware, and utensils.
 A limited number of kitchen utensils may be checked out from the English Department on a first-come, first-served basis.
+For other details about the Stadium Place apartments, please visit the Stadium Place webpage.
 When you apply, please specify if you will be here for one month or both, and specify which month if it will just be one.
-For housing information and application forms, please contact David Bollig, Occupancy Specialist, FHSU, at (785) 628-4245 or email@example.com.
+For housing information and application forms, please contact David Bollig, Occupancy Specialist, FHSU, at (785) 628-4245 or firstname.lastname@example.org.
 You may also apply through Tiger Tracks.